-Dog could develop dizziness or drowsiness, nausea, abdominal pain or diarrhea, insomnia, mild confusion, agitation or anxiety or dry mouth.
-Consult your Veterinarian if any symptoms become extreme or bothersome to your dog.
-Anipryl should not be administered if pet is taking meperidine and should not be given with antidepressants.
-Advise Veterinarian about any other medical conditions or if your pet is pregnant or lactating.
+Anipryl should not be administered if the pet is taking meperidine and should not be given along with antidepressants.
+Ask advice from your vet about any other medical conditions or if your pet is pregnant or lactating.

 Product Code: 9679

 What is a Generic Drug?